nosrak113/homebridge-bmw-i-remote/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-bmw-i-remote`
+2. Install this plugin using: `npm install -g homebridge-bmw-connected`
 3. Update your config file